erancha/rabbitmq-rpc/README.md

 **When not to use:**

-- If you need low-latency, real-time synchronous responses, or simple, observable APIs (consider HTTP/gRPC instead).
+- If you need low-latency, real-time synchronous responses.

 ## Prerequisites